Styling

 // Using semantic tokens for data categories

-// Mixing palette with semantic for the same purpose
+// Mixing categorical and raw for the same purpose

 Assignment Strategies